-Topics that need to be studied can take on a more interesting direction, out in the community, museums, libraries and of course online.
-Home school kids spend more time in the real world and so their earning and education moves at a faster pace.
+Topics that need to be studied can take on a more interesting direction, out in the community, in museums, libraries, and of course online.
+Home school kids spend more time in the real world and so their learning and education move at a faster pace.
 They absorb more information because they are living their education.
-Although they are being home schooled their exposure to the world is much less insulated than kids attending a public school.
+Although they are being homeschooled their exposure to the world is much less insulated than kids attending a public school.

 Out In the Community